Port of San Diego Interactive Kiosks

 We put together recommendations for materials, features, and manufacturing methodologies as well as ideas for further enhancing the experience, such as syncing the displays for special events or designing a mobile app to interact with the kiosks.
 The proposal was used to send out bid requests to third party manufacturers.
 The project was approved for funding and is set to go into production in 2018.

-Following human centered design methodologies, we first established and executed the research plan which included users and materials/technology research.
+Following human centered design methodologies, we first established and executed the research plan, which included user and materials/technology research.
 Once the findings were synthesized and presented, we went through an ideation exercise with the clients.
 After narrowing down our best and most feasible ideas, we began to sketch and formalize our design concept.
 Sketches were turned into a CAD model and then the final renderings.

 See the FreshForm press release for more details.